 For Daily Upkeep:

 This cleaner was born out of necessity when there just wasn’t a good product on the market to recommend for use on natural stone.
 Any other common household cleaner was either too harshly acidic on the stone, or would leave hazy streaks when wiped down.
-There needed to be a deep cleaning solution that was non-acidic and streak-free solution to clean natural stone safely while preserving the polished finish that people are investing in.
+There needed to be a deep cleaning solution that had a streak-free solution to clean natural stone safely while preserving the polished finish that people are investing in.

 The Granite Gold Daily Cleaner® is safe on all stone surfaces, and also plays nice with sink hardware like polished nickel and chrome faucets.
-Checking off all the boxes, this solution is also biodegradable, contains no phosphates or ammonia, and is 100% non-toxic, making it safe for all food-prep surfaces.
+Checking off all the boxes, this solution contains no phosphates or ammonia, making it safe for all food-prep surfaces.
 All you’re left with is a clean countertop and a fresh citrus scent (without the harsh citrus acidity).

 For Getting up a Stain: